Sport in the United Kingdom: Ice hockey

 Media support for ice hockey has improved on a national level, although the majority of news is still found on the internet.
 With a weekly highlights programme Sky Sports covered the Elite league from the 2006/07 season.
 Sky has also shown a small number of live games, but this has not happened since the 2011/12 season.
 Following this Premier Sports picked up the mantle for a number of seasons.
-On 31 August 2017, Premier Sports launched their sister channel FreeSports which showed eleven live EIHL games in the 2018/19 season including the PredictorBet Playoff Final and a regular highlights show.
+On 31 August 2017, Premier Sports launched their sister channel FreeSports which showed eleven live EIHL games in the 2018/19 season including the Predictor-Bet Playoff Final and a regular highlights show.

 The Elite Ice Hockey League is reasonably well recognised around the ice hockey world, highlighted by the 2010 visit of the Boston Bruins of the NHL who took on the Belfast Giants at the Giants Odyssey Arena in Belfast, Northern Ireland, winning 5–1 over the Elite League All-Stars.
-The league currently ranks 12th in Europe.
+The league currently ranks 7th in Europe.

-Underwater hockey

-Underwater hockey was invented in Southsea, Hampshire, UK in 1954.
-It is a little known sport relative to other team sports but has gained popularity in recent years.
-The country had 70 clubs registered with the British Octopush Association and has three world championship title, women's elite in 2009 and 2011, and men's u-19 in 2002.